 The table below displays a snapshot of car loans with pre-approval available on Canstar’s database, with links to providers’ websites.
 This table is sorted by the advertised interest rate (lowest to highest), then by provider name (alphabetically).

 Source: Canstar.
-Based on car loans available for $20,000 paid over five years in NSW.
+Based on car loans available for $20,000, for new cars paid over five years in NSW.
 Read the Comparison Rate Warning.

 How do I get pre-approved for a car loan (in five easy steps)?